-Many couples who could not marry now can.
-The United States Supreme Court decision in Obergefell v.
-Hodges framed the issue of the fundamental right to marry and the choice to commit to and intimately associate with the person you love through marriage as one of identity and liberty.
+Many couples who could not legally marry now can.
+In Obergefell v.
+Hodges, The United States Supreme Court described the fundamental right to marry, commit to, and intimately associate with the person you love through marriage as one of identity and liberty.

-In this series, we provide an overview of domestic partnership agreements and issues couples typically address, including the home where they’ll live during their relationship, paying joint bills, handling separate property and property the couple may acquire during their relationship, support if the relationship ends, death, and financial disclosures.
-Finally, we provide some common questions and answers about domestic partnership agreements.
+In this series, we provide an overview of domestic partnership agreements and issues couples typically address.
+Issues include where they’ll live during their relationship, paying bills, handling separate property, property they may acquire together, support if their relationship ends, death, and financial disclosures.
+The series concludes with common questions and answers about domestic partnership agreements.

 Premarital agreements, also known as “prenuptial” or “antenuptial” agreements, express the wishes of a marrying couple regarding their property and support rights upon (i) death of one party or (ii) divorce or separation.

-As part of the estate planning each party’s family may have done, assets may have been transferred into one or more trusts or business entities for each party’s benefit.
-One of the goals of estate planning is to retain control of family companies and other assets within the immediate family.
+For estate planning, each party’s family may have transferred assets into trusts or business entities.
+One goal might be to retain control of family companies and other assets.
 Provisions in the agreements should be consistent with this goal.

-A second goal will be to clarify that the agreement will treat as each party’s separate property, unless either party directs otherwise, the income, distributions, dividends, appreciation, and benefits from each party’s separate property will also be that party’s property.
+Next, the agreement will define each party’s separate property, and, unless either party directs otherwise, typically provide for the income, distributions, dividends, appreciation, and benefits from each party’s separate property will also be that party’s property.

 The agreement should describe each party’s ownership interests and trust interests in which either party may acquire rights and benefits during the parties’ relationship.
-It will provide for waiving interests if the relationship ends.
+It will provide for waiving interests if the relationship ends or one party dies.

 Related Blog Posts